Staff

 She joined the Trust following a year’s travelling prior to which she worked in the sports media field.
 The two diverse career paths are linked by academic qualifications; a BA War Studies from King’s College, London and an MBA (Football Industries) from the University of Liverpool.

-Frances' role as Director sees her having responsibility for the running of the Trust as well as undertaking the fundraising and governance work.
+Frances' role as Director sees her having responsibility for the running of the Trust.
 She can be contacted on 020 7834 0200 or frances@warmemorials.org.

 Conservation Officer

-Emma Nelson started working at the Trust in June 2010 as one of our two Conservation Officers.
+Emma Suckling started working at the Trust in June 2010 as one of our Conservation Officers.

 Before joining the Trust Emma spent two years working as a Conservation Officer for Eastbourne Borough Council before being accepted onto English Heritages work based Historic Environment Traineeship.
 She has a degree in Classics and Archaeology from the University of Kent.
 Her role at the Trust combines her interest and skills in history, planning and conservation.

-As Conservation Officer, Emma administers the Grants for War Memorials scheme funded by English Heritage and The Wolfson Foundation, manages the Trust's non-grants casework and is the main point of contact for general conservation enquiries.
-She can be contacted on 020 7233 7356 or emma@warmemorials.org.
+Emma initially administered the Grants for War Memorials scheme then funded by English Heritage and The Wolfson Foundation and managed the Trust's non-grants casework.
+She now provides Technical Advice through casework and supporting grant projects.
+Emma works part-time, is based remotely from the London office and can be contacted on 07421 994 657 or emma@warmemorials.org.

 Administrator

-Claire Lickman started working for the Trust in January 2011 as Administrator.
+Alice Hollingsworth-HallettAlice Hollingsworth-Hallett started working at the Trust in April 2023 as the Administrator.

-As Administrator, Claire is the first point of contact for the charity, dealing with enquiries and supporting the Trust's conservation, administrative and fundraising activities.
-She can be contacted on 020 7834 0200 or claire@warmemorials.org.
+Alice is the first point of contact for the charity.
+She can be contacted on 020 7233 7356 or alice@warmemorials.org.